bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Hardware-wallet code lives behind device-specific entrypoints.
 This keeps the main package usable without installing Ledger or BitBox transport libraries.

-Use either the bitcoinjs preset or the Scure preset in one process.
-Do not load both.
-The core rejects backend switching because hardware-wallet operations must use the same Bitcoin library that created their descriptors and PSBTs.
+Use either the bitcoinjs preset or the Scure preset in one application.
+Do not load both together.
+The core rejects backend switching because existing Outputs and PSBTs must keep using the backend that created them.
+If an application needs both, isolate them in separate processes or workers.

 Use these entrypoints: